 Molecular Mechanisms of Resistance to Osimertinib from Liquid Biopsies of Plasma and Pleura Effusion in EGFR Mutant NSCLC Patients

-Author(s): Ning Li, Shuhang Wang, Huiyao Huang, Minghui Zhang, Zicheng Yu, Fend Xie, Shidong Jia, Yixuan Ren, Danyi Wen
+Author(s): Ning Li, Shuhang Wang, Huiyao Huang, Minghui Zhang, Zicheng Yu, Feng Xie, Shidong Jia, Yixuan Ren, Danyi Wen

 In the past decade, tyrosine kinase inhibitors (TKI) have been developed and widely-approved by countries to treat advanced lung cancer patients with sensitizing epidermal growth factor (EGFR) mutations, and substantially improved patients’ prognosis compared to traditional chemotherapies.
 However, a large proportion of patients who initially experienced ostensibly remarkable therapeutic outcomes still developed inevitable drug resistance eventually, including those received newly developed third-generation TKIs.
 Previous studies have demonstrated the value of plasma cell-free DNA (cfDNA) in monitoring patients’ response to therapies in lung cancer.
 However due to several physiological reasons and DNA degradation, DNA released from tumor cell apoptosis in lung was hard to maintain at a high concentration and good quality before being collected from venous blood, leading to the loss of pivotal mutational information.
 Pleural effusion is a potential substitute to overcome these problems.